Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Observability-based OPP in Power Networks

 Considering the above, we revisit the OPP posed in \textbf{P4} that is solved as a submodular set optimization program and instead pose it as an \textit{a priori set optimization program}.
 The idea is based on the \textit{a priori} observability knowledge from individual sensor measurements.
 The proposed framework involves computing prior singular contribution resulting from each PMU placement on the observability matrix.
 After saving such \textit{a priori} information regarding observability contributions, the OPP that is then posed as a convex integer program (IP) is solved.
-The plausibility of such approach stems from the fact that the observability Gramian $\m W_o(\cdot)$ is a modular\footnote{ A set function is modular if it is both submodular and supermodular, such that $\forall \; A,B \subseteq V$ the following holds true; $ \mathcal{F}(A\cap B) +\mathcal{F}(A\cup B) = \mathcal{F}(A) +\mathcal{F}(B)$.
+The plausibility of such approach stems from the fact that the observability matrix $\m W_o(\cdot)$ is a modular\footnote[3]{ A set function is modular if it is both submodular and supermodular, such that $\forall \; A,B \subseteq V$ the following holds true: $ \mathcal{F}(A\cap B) +\mathcal{F}(A\cup B) = \mathcal{F}(A) +\mathcal{F}(B)$.
 Supermodularity of a set function $\mathcal{F}(\cdot)$ holds true if $-\mathcal{F}(\cdot)$ is submodular.} set function.
 In the context of linear systems,~\cite{Summers2016} showed that the observability matrix retains a modular set function structural property.
-With regards to the nonlinearities of model under study in this work, we prove that the observability matrix under PMU placement is modular with respect to to decision variable $\m{\Gamma}$.
+With regards to the nonlinearities of model under study in this work, we prove that the observability matrix under PMU placement is modular with respect to decision variable $\m{\Gamma}$.
 The idea of considering the modularity of the observability Gramian is that a modular function forms positive linear combinations of the single elements in the modular set.
-This intuitively can be explained in the sense that modular function and linear functions are analogous whereby, each element within the set that forms the modular function has an independent contribution to the function value.
-With that in mind, the next proposition formulates the observability matrix $\m W_o(\cdot)$ as a linear combination of it's individual elements. \begin{myprs}~ The Observability matrix $\m W_o(\cdot)$ can be written as a linear combination of individual observability matrices that are based on the individual contribution from each singular PMU placement as follows
+This intuitively can be explained in the sense that modular functions and linear functions are analogous such that, each element that belongs to the set that forms the modular function has an independent contribution to the function value.
+With that in mind, the next proposition formulates the observability matrix $\m W_o(\cdot)$ as a linear combination of its individual elements. \begin{myprs} The observability matrix $\m W_o(\cdot)$ can be written as a linear combination of individual observability matrices computed from each individual PMU contribution as follows